-This role requires a basic disclosure and a security check.
-Any offer of employment we make to you will be conditional upon the satisfactory completion of these checks; whether an outcome is satisfactory will be determined by the University.
+This role requires a basic disclosure/ standard Disclosure and Barring Service (DBS) Check/an enhanced Disclosure and Barring Service (DBS) check/a security check.
+Any offer of employment we make to you will be conditional upon the satisfactory completion of this/these check(s); whether an outcome is satisfactory will be determined by the University.
 The nature of this role means that the successful candidate will also need to undergo a health assessment.